-During 2021, the Council entered into a promissory note agreement in the amount of \$500,000 with CFSWWA, and the purpose of this loan is to assist the Council in disbursing rental assistance payments to Clark County landlords.
+During 2021, the Council entered into a promissory note agreement in the amount of \$500,000 with CFSWWA, and the purpose of this loan was to assist the Council in disbursing rental assistance payments to Clark County landlords.
 The loan bears no interest, and matures on February 28, 2023 with a balloon payment.
-As of December 31, 2021, the note payable totaled \$500,000.
+During 2022, the note payable was paid in full.